xtdb/xtdb-tutorial/5-match.nextjournal.md

 > *2115-02-23T13:38:20*
 >
 > ### Additional information:
-> *We need to be shown how to ensure no trades are done without the buyer and seller having the necessary funds or stock respectively*
+> *We need to be shown how to ensure no trades are done without the buyer and seller having the expected funds or stock respectively*

 The next shuttle to the CMT office leaves in 5 Earth minutes.
 While you wait you use the easy ingest function you created on Pluto to put the example data into your system.